staffordsmith83/staffordsmith83/README.md

 ### Stafford Smith - Geospatial Developer and Field Technology Consultant 👋

 - 🔭 I’m currently working on an intertidal zone access app for researchers
-- 🌱 I’m currently learning Spring Boot
+- 🌱 I’m currently learning Java
 - 👯 I’m looking to collaborate on LiDAR projects
 - 🤔 I’m looking for help with UI/UX design
 - 💬 Ask me about archaeology and great stories from remote area fieldwork with Indigenous people